 The AFCA recognizes four pattens in its breed standard:

 The AFCA allows several colors, too, including cream, red, seal, chocolate, lilac, and blue.
 The TICA standard has the same criteria.
 Both organizations recognize the darkening color of senior pets.
 The desirability and rarity of the color pattern will determine the cost you can expect to pay.

 The Siamese is best suited for individuals and families that can give this needy feline the attention it wants.
 It’s not a pet that will be content with being left alone for long stretches.
 It’s not a stretch to call this feline a people cat.
-It will form strong bonds with its owners.
+They will form strong bonds with their owners.

 Thai Cat Overview

 The Thai Cat looks like an ancient animal.
 The Thailand people call this breed Wichienmaat, which means diamond gold.
 It’s evident when you look at the color of the feline’s coat, with is a warm beige.
 It is the real deal that holds to the standards of what later became the Siamese to the rest of the world.
 You can see the differences in its head shape and eye color.

 The Thai Cat has many of the lovable qualities that have endeared the Siamese to so many pet owners.
 It appears that selective breeding focused more on conformation changes and new standardized colors and patterns.
 This one is just as vocal and energetic as the Siamese.
 They’re also every bit as intelligent and curious.
 Therefore, the same heads-up about keeping your pet entertained applies here, too.

 The Thai Cat is well in touch with its wild side.
 They love to explore their world, up and down its length and breadth.
 These pets are capable jumpers and will find the tops of bookcases or armoires as new places to investigate or claim as theirs.
 Interactive toys are a must-have with this feline to keep them entertained.